jtippett/jjfs/README.md

 # jjfs - Eventually Consistent Multi-Mount Filesystem

-FUSE-based filesystem that allows multiple directories to be live, eventually-consistent views of the same Jujutsu repository.
+FUSE-based filesystem that mounts multiple directories as live, eventually-consistent views of the same Jujutsu repository.

 ## Features

-- **Multi-mount:** Mount same repo in unlimited locations
+- **Multi-mount:** Mount the same repo in unlimited locations
 - **Eventually consistent:** Changes propagate automatically (<2s)
-- **Zero maintenance:** Auto-syncs, auto-starts on login
+- **Zero maintenance:** Auto-syncs and auto-starts on login
-- **Remote backup:** Push/pull to GitHub/GitLab
+- **Remote backup:** Push and pull to GitHub or GitLab
-- **Cross-platform:** macOS and Linux
+- **Cross-platform:** Runs on macOS and Linux
-- **Git-aware:** Automatically detects git repos and offers to update .gitignore
+- **Git-aware:** Detects git repos and offers to update .gitignore

 ## Status

 **Version:** 0.1.0
 **Status:** Ready for production use

 jjfs provides a stable foundation for multi-location file synchronization using Jujutsu's workspace feature.
-The sync engine has been tested with multiple concurrent mounts and handles conflicts gracefully.
+The sync engine handles multiple concurrent mounts and resolves conflicts gracefully.

 ## Installation